rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 - Creating the HiCData object from a Fend object and mapped data in bam format.
 At this step spurious ligation products (paired-reads whose total distance to their respective restriction sites exceeds 500 bp) are removed.
 In addition, PCR duplicates are removed and reads with ends mapping to the same fragment and reads with ends mapping to adjacent fragments on opposite strands are also excluded, to consider the possibility of incomplete restriction enzyme digestion and fragment circularization.
 - Creating the HiC project object, which stores the information about the observed contact data that we will use for the downstream analysis.
 - Filtering fragments that do not have at least one interaction before learning correction parameters.
-- Estimating the distance-dependence relationship from the data prior to normalization, in order to avoid biases that may result due to restriction site distribution characteristics or the influence of distance/signal relationship.
-Restriction sites over the genome are unevenly distributed and this results in a large set of distances between fragments and their neighbors.
-Since the interaction frequency is strongly inversely-related to inter-fragment distance, this means that fragments surrounded by shorter ones will show higher nearby interactions than those with longer adjacent fragments, due to the uneven distribution of the restriction sites position.
+- Estimating the distance-dependence relationship from the data prior to normalization.
+This step allows to compute the expected contact matrix based on genomic distance which is used to output the O/E contact matrix.
 - Learning the correction model for Hi-C data.
 For the normalization, we take into account of fragments length, inter-fragment distance, GC content and mappability score biases, according to the information included in the Fend object.
 We also consider a minimum distance of 500 kb between fragments to take into account of the effect of biological biases (TSSs and CTCF bound sites) while learning the correction parameters.

 For more information about these functions, please see [HiFive’s API documentation](http://bxlab-hifive.readthedocs.org/en/latest/api.html).
 To run these steps execute the following command on the Unix console (update parameters properly):